 “We’re grateful for the capital budget support that enables the USMSM’s growth and enhances its education and research capacity,” said USM Chancellor Jay A. Perman.
 “It’s unique to have a building that’s so central to both missions—on the academic side, allowing us to educate more Southern Maryland students, and on the research side, providing the kind of state-of-the art space USMSM needs to pioneer unmanned systems technology.
 This is a really exciting time, not just for the regional center but for the region itself.”

-Originally established as Maryland’s oldest higher education center, USMSM currently hosts education programs sponsored by eight universities, including five USM institutions.
+Originally established as Maryland’s oldest higher education center, USMSM currently hosts education programs sponsored by seven universities, including five USM institutions.
 The USMSM is an asset to the Southern Maryland community, providing residents, businesses, and local governments with both an educational resource and a hub of economic development.

 - Building News